How to Write a Marketing Plan, Part 4

-- Once their product or service arrives, physically record or screen record what it is like to experience the product or service.
-Signing into their website and looking around is an example of experiencing their product.
-Video record your experience of unboxing the product while commenting out loud about the product’s packaging.
+- Once their product or service arrives, record what it is like to experience it.
+Logging into their website and looking around is an example of experiencing their product.
+Video your experience of unboxing the product while commenting out loud about the product’s packaging.

 - Are people reviewing their products?
 If so, where?
 On social media?
 On YouTube?
 On their website?
 What do these reviews say about the product?
 You’ll want to read and watch as many reviews as possible to get the common thread of positive and negative traits.
 Make notes of everything you find.
 Who typically reviews their products or talks about them on social media?
 Note all the demographics you can observe.

 Once you’ve identified your competitors, it’s time to research their marketing strategies.
 The following sections will walk you through what to consider on their website, social media, email communication, and paid online advertising.

 - What language (call-to-actions) and incentives are on the website to get people to take action?